 Due to the small number of trained personnel and the lack of telephone and telegraph equipment, communication was in most cases supported by equestrian messengers and delegates for communication.

-According to the German officers, who had studied the Turkish army well, the Turks could advance, but were not capable of a quick energetic onslaught.
-In forced marches, they were not trained, as a result of which there was a danger of decomposition of the troops.
-The army was poorly equipped and therefore could not bivouac in the open field for several nights in a row, especially in winter.
-The organization of the supply required a lot of time and slowed down the pace of the offensive.
+According to the German officers, who had studied the Turkish army well, the Turks could attack, but were not capable of a quick, energetic onslaught.
+In the forced marches they were not trained, as a result of which there was a danger of decomposition of the troops.
+The army was poorly equipped and therefore could not spend in the open field on bivouacs for several nights in a row, especially in winter.
+The organization of the supply required a lot of time and slowed the pace of the offensive.

 All these circumstances were taken into account by the Turkish command of the army with possible variants of operations, which were calculated not on deep advancement, but on an offensive with limited objectives from one line to another.